 Fatigue risk management involves operators and pilots taking steps to manage increasing levels of fatigue so that it does not result in a safety risk.

-In April 2013, we introduced new rules for operators and pilots which require the management of pilot fatigue.
+In April 2013, CASA introduced new fatigue rules for operators and pilots.
 The new rules—set out in CAO 48.1 Instrument 2013—better reflect modern flying conditions, scientific understanding of human performance limitations and advances in technology.